stephenway/monokai.terminal/README.md

 monokai.terminal
 ----------------

-The Monokai color scheme for OS X Terminal
+The Monokai color scheme for OS X Terminal and iTerm

 ## How do I install it?

 1. Clone the repository `git clone git://github.com/stephenway/Monokai.terminal.git`
-2. Open the `monokai.terminal` file to install.
+2. Open the `Monokai.terminal` or `Monokai.itermcolors` file to install.
-3. Optionally open up Terminal preferences for more options.
+3. Optionally open up Terminal or iTerm  preferences for more options.

 ## License